 Keeping blood pressure under control is extremely important, since hypertension (high blood pressure) is a risk factor for both stroke and heart disease.
 Finding the correct blood pressure medication for a given individual may not be easy, however.
 The prescriber may have to resort to trial and error to find one that is effective without causing unwanted reactions.
 In many cases, the best medication may be an ACE inhibitor.
 But these popular drugs are not innocuous for everyone.
-A potential deadly reaction called angioedema must never be ignored.
+Some people experience a potentially deadly reaction called angioedema that they must never ignore.

-Lisinopril (Prinivil, Zestril) is one of the most commonly prescribed blood pressure medications in the world.
-More people take lisinopril than any other drug in the U.S. At last count, that is over 21 million Americans.
+Health care providers prescribe lisinopril (Prinivil, Zestril) more than most other blood pressure medications in the world.
+At last count, that is over 21 million Americans were taking it.
 It belongs to a class of drugs called ACEis (angiotensin converting enzyme inhibitors) that includes:

 Common ACE Inhibitors: